Billmate/prestashop/README.md

 Billmate is a great payment alternative for merchants and customers in Sweden.

-== Important Note ==
+## Important Note

 This plugin does not currently support Campaigns.

-INVOICE FEE HANDLING
+### Invoice Fee Handling
 Since of version 1.31 the Invoice Fee for Billmate Invoice are added as a simple (hidden) product.
 This is to match order total in Prestashop and your billmate part payment (in earlier versions the invoice fee only were added to Billmate).

 To create a Invoice fee product:
-- Add a simple (hidden) product.
+* Add a simple (hidden) product.
 Mark it as a taxable product.
-- Go to the Billmate Gateway settings page and add the ID of the Invoice Fee product.
+* Go to the Billmate Gateway settings page and add the ID of the Invoice Fee product.
 The ID can be found by hovering the Invoice Fee product on the Products page in Prestashop.

-== Installation	 ==
+## Installation

 Read following information to install these plugins